hemantksingh/messup-learn/cloud/aws/VPC Networking.md

     * **Gateway VPC endpoints** - target specific IP routes in an Amazon VPC route table in the form of a `prefix-list` used for traffic destined to massive scale services like DynamoDb, S3.
       * App calls S3 -> Route table intercepts -> Direct to AWS backbone
       * DNS stays the same: You call s3.amazonaws.com but traffic gets redirected
-      * Free: No hourly charges, just data transfer charges
+      * Free: no hourly charge and no data processing charge for the endpoint
     * **Interface VPC endpoints** - enable you to privately connect your VPC to supported AWS services like API Gateway, CloudFormation, CloudWatch etc, services hosted by other AWS customers and partners in their own Amazon VPCs and supported AWS Marketplace partner services, powered by [PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html)
       * App calls EC2 API -> DNS resolves to private IP -> ENI (Elastic Network Interface) forwards to service
       * Enables instances in your VPC to not require an internet gateway, NAT gateway or public IP to communicate with other AWS services.
 * Network ACLs - act as a firewall for controlling traffic in and out of one or more subnets, so any instance in the subnet with an associated NACL will follow rules of NACL.
 Each subnet in your VPC must be associated with a NACL.
 If not done explicitly the subnet is automatically associated with the default NACL.
 You can associate a NACL with multiple subnets, however **a subnet can be associated with only 1 NACL**.
 You may setup NACLs with rules similar to your security group to add another layer of security to your VPC
   * by default, a custom NACL denies all outbound and inbound traffic whereas the default NACL allows all outbound and inbound traffic
   * can be used to block specific IP addresses
-  * are stateless, therefore explicit rules are enforced for inbound and outbound traffic
+  * are stateless, therefore both directions need explicit rules.
+A reply to an allowed inbound request only gets out if an outbound rule allows it

 * Security Groups - virtual stateful firewalls for EC2 instances and the last line of defense.
-  * by default everything is blocked
+  * by default a new security group denies all inbound traffic and allows all outbound traffic
   * [security groups are tied to an instance whereas Network ACLs are tied to the subnet](https://medium.com/awesome-cloud/aws-difference-between-security-groups-and-network-acls-adc632ea29ae)
-  * security groups are stateful - this means any changes applied to an incoming rule will be automatically applied to the outgoing rule. e.g. If you allow an incoming port 80, the outgoing port 80 will be automatically opened.
+  * security groups are stateful - return traffic for an allowed connection is permitted without a rule in the other direction.
+Rules are not mirrored: allowing inbound port 80 does not create an outbound rule, it just lets the responses to those requests back out.
 ![aws-vpc.png](../../images/aws-vpc.png "AWS VPC Setup")

 ## Troubleshooting inbound network connectivity

 While accessing your ec2 instance from the browser, if you get a

-* timeout - it is probably because there is no inbound route defined in your route table or network ACL
+* timeout - most often the security group does not allow the inbound traffic; otherwise there is no route to the subnet in your route table or the network ACL is blocking it
 * *ERR connection refused* - means you are able to get through to the EC2 instance but it is not serving the requested HTTP page.

 ## VPC